 Community

-- Demand.
-As we’ve already said, adding test reporting to a framework or a tool can take months if done properly.
-If you’re doing this purely for your own comfort, you’ll probably cut many corners - do things quick-and-dirty.
-If, on the other hand, you’re working on something that is going to be used by millions of people, that’s motivation enough to sit around for an extra month or two and provide, say, proper parallel execution of tests.
+As we’ve already said, implementing test reporting can take months if done properly.
+If you’re doing this purely for your own comfort, you’ll probably do things quick-and-dirty.
+But knowing that millions of people are using the tool is enough motivation to sit around for an extra month or two and provide, say, proper parallel execution of tests.

-All of this has been possible because there are many developers out there for whom Allure Report is a default tool - they are the bedrock of our community.
+All of this has been possible because many developers out there use Allure Report as a default tool - they are the bedrock of our community.

 Conclusion